bobinska-dev/costom-input-component/README.md

 - Add Preview Pane for referenced docList
 - Add Links to docs & guides -> Better to understand

-## this is very much a work in progress and playground
+## this is very much a work in progress and playground :pencil:

 Feel free to add to it.

-### PreviewRef, category for Reference Preview
+### PreviewRef, category for Reference Preview :eyes:

 - [components/PreviewRef](https://github.com/bobinska-dev/costom-input-component/blob/master/components/PreviewRef.js)

 - [schemas/category.js](https://github.com/bobinska-dev/costom-input-component/blob/master/schemas/category.js)

-### Adding Routing is somehow done in "MyTool" Plugin
+### Adding Routing is somehow done in "MyTool" Plugin :bulb:

 But I don't yet understand how it works under the hood, so this will take a lower prio.
 If you understand it: add to this repo but PLEASE comment like a maniac!